rd123myb/UserDAO/README.md

 ## Members can vote to:
 1) assign roles within the DAO.
 2) change the user testing methodologies.
 3) remove members who do not contribute / contribute non-sensicle data consistantly.

-## Reputation can be gained:
+## Reputation can be gained by:
-by contributing, having proposals passed, and securing direct dataset elicitation (clients) to the DAO.
+1) contributing quality data consistently 2) having proposals passed 3) securing direct dataset elicitation (clients) to the DAO.

 ## Modifications:
-to the DAO conduct and functionality can be voted on and if passed funds awarded to those who are implement features to acceptable standard (as voted on by DAO members).
+to the DAO conduct and functionality can also be adjusted though voting. if passed, bounties are put up to to incentivise implementation of features to acceptable standard (as voted on by DAO members).